What is Non-Collectible Status? Currently not Collectible Status

 Think about it.
 The IRS has declared that you cannot pay your tax debt.
 By being Currently not Collectible, the IRS keeps your tax debt alive.
 An Offer in Compromise settles your tax debt altogether.

-I am Dave Rosa.
-It is my duty and responsibility to prove you with an honest and comprehensive evaluation of your IRS problem.
+The tax professionals at Flat Fee Tax Relief provides IRS tax debt help at a very affordable fee.
+We are located in Clearwater, FL and San Diego, CA. It is our duty and responsibility to provide you with an honest and comprehensive evaluation of your IRS problem.
 Our conversation will take 20 to 30 minutes to complete.
 I have been providing evaluations for more than 15 years.
 You will know if the best way to go is to place you in Currently not Collectible status or not.

 What are the options for a taxpayer who owes the IRS for back Income taxes but is unable to pay?
 What are your options if the taxpayer is unable to pay the past due to income tax because you have just enough money to support yourself and your family?
 Once a taxpayer is declared by the IRS to be Currently not Collectible (IRS Hardship), the IRS will not take/seize your property.
 The IRS will not take your paycheck (IRS wage garnishment) or wipe out your bank account (IRS Bank Levy) while the taxpayer is in IRS Hardship (Currently not Collectible).
 IRS Hardship will not remove the back income taxes that owed by a taxpayer.
 The financially struggling taxpayer will still owe back income taxes.
 Every year the IRS will mail out a reminder letter regarding the income taxes owed.